Leonardo-Boss/suckless-site/suckless.org/conference.md

 # How do I register for a talk/event?
 * Send the title and a description of what you will present to con@MAILHOST until 2013-04-15.
-* Be sure to register that you will attend too so we can plan the size of the of the place where the conference happens more easily.
+* Be sure to register that you will attend too, so we can plan the size of the place where the conference happens more easily.
 * Preferred format is text/plain and formatted UTF-8.
 Don't send huge PDF files which can't be viewed in st(1). less(1) is our PAGER.
 Please break your lines at 80 chars.